smok-serwis/cassandra-jaeger-tracing/README.md

 an easy fix around this behaviour in cqlsh is to reduce `Session.max_trace_wait` down to 1 second.

-### Continuing parent :
+### Continuing parent traces
-rT

 In order to continue a parent trace send the trace injected. into custom_payload with the _trace_id_key_.
 Default is `uber-trace-id`, but it can be changed through an environment variable.
-Inject it using HTTP_HEADERS TextMap codec with url encoding value of true.
+Inject it using TEXT_MAP TextMap codec with url encoding value of false.

 Refer to your Cassandra driver documentation in order to figure out how to send custom_payload.